Skip to content

 Continue the Lifecycle

-Each command is run explicitly -- SNIPER never auto-advances to the next phase.
+Each phase requires an explicit /sniper-flow invocation -- SNIPER never auto-advances to the next phase.
 You control the pace.

 TIP